-- All boats must adjust course and yield to all commercial traffic.
+All watercraft must adjust course and yield to all commercial traffic.
 Be aware, commercial traffic may be coming from behind you.
 Look in all directions frequently, especially in the inlet.
 The inlet is very busy with recreational and commercial fishing boats and jet skis.
 Jet skis do not tend to observe any right of way rules.
 Stay outside of the channel (between the red and green channel markers) while in the inlet) if possible.

-- Failure to adhere to the above, including failure to obey a signal or instruction from a safety boat, may result in disqualification, or, ultimately, cancellation of the event by the U.S. Coast Guard.
+Failure to adhere to the above, including failure to obey a signal or instruction from a safety boat, may result in disqualification, or, ultimately, cancellation of the event by the U.S. Coast Guard.

-- A team or competitor must be notified as soon as possible after the commencement or completion of the event of any disqualification.
+A team or competitor must be notified as soon as possible after the commencement or completion of the event of any disqualification.

-- Only the Race Director may disqualify a team after consultation with the appropriate officials.
+Only the Race Director may disqualify a team after consultation with the appropriate officials.
 The disqualified team will be given the reason(s) for disqualification at the time of notification by the Race Director.

-- Protests must be lodged with the Race Director no later than 15 minutes after the completion of the race in which the incident took place, or after having been advised of the penalty.
+Protests must be lodged with the Race Director no later than 15 minutes after the completion of the race in which the incident took place, or after having been advised of the penalty.
 The Race director will issue a protest form and designated time frame for the form to be completed by the crew captain or coach.

-- On receipt of a protest the Race Director will notify all parties involved in the protest.
+On receipt of a protest the Race Director will notify all parties involved in the protest.

 The Race Director will deliver the protest to the Protest Committee for deliberation.

-- The Protest Committee will hear, investigate, and rule on all protests and any other matter brought before it by the Race Director.
+The Protest Committee will hear, investigate, and rule on all protests and any other matter brought before it by the Race Director.
 Only Protest Committee members, representatives from the involved clubs, race officials and/or other ECORA officials deemed necessary by the Protest Committee to make its determination will be present at the hearing.

-- The Protest Committee will notify the involved parties of its decision before final results are posted to ECORA.
+The Protest Committee will notify the involved parties of its decision before final results are posted to ECORA.
 Any ruling made by the Protest Committee will be final

-- A quorum of a Protest Committee will be not less than 3 persons who will not be members of any club involved in the protest.
+A quorum of a Protest Committee will be not less than 3 persons who will not be members of any club involved in the protest.
 Additional members of the Protest Committee may be appointed as necessary by the Race Director.

 Course Modification/Cancellation of Event

 In the event of the issuing of a severe weather, ocean conditions, terror threat, or other safety concern by safety boat captains or other applicable authorities, the race course may be rerouted to the intracoastal course or shortened, and individual heats or the entire race may be cancelled.

-- Course alterations are made in consideration of the safety of all participants and the decision to alter the race course is FINAL.
+Course alterations are made in consideration of the safety of all participants and the decision to alter the race course is FINAL.

-Canoe Safety Equipment
+Watercraft Safety Equipment

-- All canoes must carry:
+All watercraft must carry: